pnp/pnpjs/docs/sp/profiles.md

 ## Get followers for a specific user

 Gets the people who are following the specified user.
-Accepts login name as a parameter.

 ```typescript
 getFollowersFor(loginName: string): Promise<any[]>